 A plugin update could also fail because of restrictive permission settings.
 If the web server user doesn’t have Write permissions to WordPress’s plugins and content directories, it won’t be able to install the necessary files and complete the update.
 Check the permissions for WP’s folders with your FTP client or control panel and make the necessary adjustments.

-If you’ve ruled out these two problems, the failed update will require a more thorough investigation, and you must contact your hosting support agents or better yet – the plugin developers.
+If you’ve ruled out these two problems, the failed update will require a more thorough investigation.
+You must contact your hosting support agents or better yet – the plugin developers.

 4. The website loads a blank page

-The so-called White Screen of Death is one of the most common problems for WordPress users.
+The so-called White Screen of Death is one of the most common WordPress errors.
 Finding the culprit isn’t always easy.

 If it’s a case of issues with the hosting server, other websites on the same machine will also suffer.
 If the problem isn’t with the underlying infrastructure, then it’s most likely a plugin script that hits the memory usage limit.